-Euler's method for modelling the motion of a spherical body in water¶
+Euler's method for modelling the motion of a spherical body in water

-Modelling the motion of bodies in fluids is an important part of projects in various fields of science and engineering, including fluid dynamics, oceanography and engineering mechanics. including fluid dynamics, oceanography, and engineering mechanics.
-This case study examines the application of Euler's numerical method to modelling the motion of a of a spherical body in water.
+Modelling the motion of bodies in fluids is an important part of projects in various fields of science and engineering, including fluid dynamics, oceanography and engineering mechanics.

-We set the goal to develop a program in Julia and MATLAB language, which simulates the motion of the of the body and visualises the results in the form of graphs of changes in diving depth and body velocity over time.
+of the body and visualises the results in the form of graphs of changes in diving depth and body velocity over time.

 We will also compare the speed of identical scripts in these two languages and analyse syntactic differences.

-Then for comparison we will describe the code in MATLAB and Julia in separate functions with output the results of measuring the time spent on initialisation, calculations in the loop and output of graphs.
+Then for comparison we will describe the code in MATLAB and Julia in separate functions with

 using MATLAB